iflan7744/gitops/README.md

-# As an extra work I have deployed Gitops - Automated Kubernetes deployments with Cluster State enforcement.
+# Gitops - Automated Kubernetes deployments with Cluster State enforcement.
 * The entire system is described declaratively.
 * The canonical desired system state is versioned (with Git)
 * Approved changes to the desired state are automatically applied to the system